footings/footings-idi-model/docs/product_info.rst

 is claim termination rates.
 DLRs are held to recognize the full present value of the expected claim payments for claims that have been incurred.

-Both definitions are sourced the December 2015 report - *Individual Disability Valuation Standard* *Report of the Joint American Academy of Actuaries/Society of Actuaries Individual Disability* *Tables Work Group*  `(link) <https://www.actuary.org/sites/default/files/files/IDTWG_Table_Report_121915_0.pdf>`_.
+Both definitions are sourced from the December 2015 report - *Individual Disability Valuation Standard* *Report of the Joint American Academy of Actuaries/Society of Actuaries Individual Disability* *Tables Work Group*  `(link) <https://www.actuary.org/sites/default/files/files/IDTWG_Table_Report_121915_0.pdf>`_.